peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### Quantize
-    public EDecimal Quantize​(EDecimal otherValue, EContext ctx) Returns a decimal number with the same value as this object but with the same exponent as another decimal number. <p>Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
- If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p>
+    public EFloat Quantize​(EFloat otherValue, EContext ctx) Returns a binary float with the same value as this object but with the same exponent as another binary float. <p>Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p>
  <p><b>Remark:</b> This method can be used to implement fixed-point
- decimal arithmetic, in which a fixed number of digits come after the decimal point.
-A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic" .</p>
+ binary arithmetic, in which a fixed number of digits come after the radix point.
+A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic" .</p>

 **Parameters:**